nus-cs2103-AY2223S2/tp/docs/UserGuide.md

 Note:
 * Provided details will overwrite existing ones entirely.
 E.g. `edit-project <index> tag/Friend` will change the project displayed at `<index>` to only have the tag `Friend`.
 * Using an empty `tag/` prefix removes all tags of the project.
-This cannot be used with any non-empty `tag/` prefixes e.g. `edit-project 1 tag/ tag/painting` is not valid.
+This cannot be used with any non-empty `tag/` prefixes.
+E.g. `edit-project 1 tag/ tag/painting` is not valid.
 * Using an empty `client/` prefix removes the linked client of the project.
-This cannot be used with any non-empty `client/` prefixes e.g. `edit-project 1 client/ client/alice` is not valid.
+This cannot be used with any non-empty `client/` prefixes.
+E.g. `edit-project 1 client/ client/alice` is not valid.
-* Client name keywords can be separated by spaces or prefixes.
-E.g. `name/alice bob` is the same as `name/alice name/bob`
+* Client name keywords can be separated by either spaces or prefixes.
+E.g. `client/alice bob` is treated the same as `client/alice client/bob`.
-* Invalid client name keywords will be ignored e.g. `client/!!! client/alice` is the same as `client/alice`
+* Invalid client name keywords will be ignored.
+E.g. `client/!!! client/alice` is treated the same as `client/alice`.
 * At least one detail to edit must be provided.
 * If used when a subset of projects is visible (e.g. due to a previous `find-project` command), the index provided is based on the currently displayed subset only.
 * A project list must be shown for this command to be executed successfully.